charlax/professional-programming/README.md

 * "You can use an eraser on the drafting table or a sledge hammer on the construction site.", Frank Lloyd Wright

+#### Design: simplicity

+* [Simple Made Easy](https://www.infoq.com/presentations/Simple-Made-Easy) 🎞, Rich Hickey.
+This is an incredibly inspiring talk redefining simplicity, ease and complexity, and showing that solutions that look easy may actually harm your design.

 ### Dev environment & tools

 * [Awesome Dev Env](https://github.com/jondot/awesome-devenv)